 Plant-derived cannabinoids in cannabis also interact with the ECS, including delta-9-tetrahydrocannabinol (THC) and cannabidiol (CBD).

-While THC and CBD are among the most studied cannabinoids for their therapeutic value, including pain-relieving and anti-inflammatory properties,3 a number of so-called minor cannabinoids are garnering attention from researchers.
+While THC and CBD are among the most studied cannabinoids for their therapeutic value, including pain-relieving and anti-inflammatory properties,3 several so-called minor cannabinoids are garnering attention from researchers.

 Below is information about two minor cannabinoids that are being researched for their potential therapeutic properties.